 The SFCCON, SFCPLOT, RAOBCON, and RAOBPLOT commands display surface and upper-air point data.
-These commands are designed to allow for shorter command entries by having commonly used defaults for displaying their data types, and using positional parameters instead of keywords for values that are always or often specified.
+These commands are designed to allow for shorter command entries by having commonly used defaults for

 For example, the default for the DATASET keyword is to use the real-time datasets.
 When looking at real-time data you will never have to specify the DATASET keyword when using McIDAS-XCD default named datasets.